x-junyi/Scotty3D/docs/meshedit/global.md

 In geometry processing, one encounters the same situation: we may have a low-resolution polygon mesh that we wish to upsample for display, simulation, etc. Simply splitting each polygon into smaller pieces doesn't help, because it does nothing to alleviate blocky silhouettes or chunky features.
 Instead, we need an upsampling scheme that nicely interpolates or approximates the original data.
 Polygon meshes are quite a bit trickier than images, however, since our sample points are generally at _irregular_ locations, i.e., they are no longer found at regular intervals on a grid.

 Three subdivision schemes are supported by Scotty3D: [Linear](linear), [Catmull-Clark](catmull), and [Loop](loop).
 The first two can be used on any polygon mesh without boundary, and should be implemented via the global replacement strategy described above.
-Loop subdivision can be implemented using repeated application of local operations.
+Loop subdivision can be used on any triangle meshes without boundary, and should be implemented using repeated application of local operations.
 For further details, see the linked pages.

 ## Performance